top of page

 I've also seen cases where suppliers refuse to allow new customers to connect to their APIs or cloud services until they can demonstrate that they are managing their infrastructure and data appropriately.

-Security is no longer just about your own business security; it's also about proving you won't become a weak link in someone else's supply chain.
+Security is no longer just about your own business; it’s also about proving you won’t become a weak link in someone else’s supply chain.

 Security today is a two-way street.
 All parties need confidence that their partners are taking their responsibilities seriously.